GhostOcelot/Cinema-archive/README.md

 # Movie archive

 Responsive desktop web application developed with react.
 Uses TMDB API to browse over tons of cinema related data.
-Offers browsing movies with custom autocomplete searchbar, filtering by genre and displaying details of chosen motion pictures.
-Application in constant development.
-Examples of planned features: displaying creators and actors for each movie, browsing creators and actors, building favourites and watchlists for logged users.
+Offers browsing movies with custom autocomplete searchbar, filtering by genre and displaying details of chosen motion pictures, including cast.
+Offers cards with actors biography.
+All data is available both in english and polish.
+Dark mode and light mode available for users comfort and better experience.
+Language and light mode are stored in local storage so the user's choice perseveres across sessions.
+App in constant development.
+More features will be added in the near future.

 # Instructions